KI7MT/wspr-analytics/experiments/README.md

  Finished !!
 ```

-# Query Parquet File with PySpark
+# Query Parquet File Using PySpark

 The next phase is to run a simple query using [PySpark][] in
 in a distributed manner.